Create audit streaming

 Learn how to create an audit stream, which sends data to other locations for further processing.
 Send auditing data to other Security Incident and Event Management (SIEM) tools and open new possibilities, such as the ability to trigger alerts for specific events, create views on auditing data, and perform anomaly detection.
 Setting up a stream also allows you to store more than 90-days worth of auditing data, which is the maximum amount of data that Azure DevOps keeps for your organizations.

-Auditing is only available for organizations backed by Azure Active Directory.
-For more information, see Connect your organization to Azure Active Directory.
+Auditing is only available for organizations backed by Microsoft Entra ID.
+For more information, see Connect your organization to Microsoft Entra ID.

 Audit streams represent a pipeline that flows audit events from your Azure DevOps organization to a stream target.
 Every half hour or less, new audit events are bundled and streamed to your targets.
 The following stream targets are available for configuration.